owl4ce/dotfiles/README.md

 ##

 ### Installation (dependencies)
-> Adjust your choice about dependencies below, this is my complete setup as I use single OS, single OpenboxWM with multimedia application that I use.
+> Customize your choice about dependencies below, this is my complete setup as I use single OS, single OpenboxWM with multimedia application that I use.
 >
 > **Detailed environment**
 > Please refer to [wiki/Detailed-Environment](https://github.com/owl4ce/dotfiles/wiki/Detailed-Environment).
 >
 > **Warning!** This configuration is highly dependent to `bash`, `sed`, `awk`, and `coreutils`.
 > Assume that you are using [`sudo`](https://www.sudo.ws/) or [`doas`](https://github.com/Duncaen/OpenDoas).
+Installation feels like [LFS](http://www.linuxfromscratch.org/)? :satisfied:

   <details open>
   <summary><strong>Debian & Ubuntu (and all based distributions)</strong></summary>